ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - source of data for training machine learning models or meta-analyses
 - used in pipelines for **de novo assembly**, **differential expression**, **variant calling**

+Tools such as `SRA Toolkit`, `fastq-dump`, `fasterq-dump`, `nf-core` pipelines, and Nextflow workflows rely on SRA data for downstream processing in RNA-seq, metagenomics, variant calling, and genome assembly pipelines.
 </div>

 {% include accordion title="Limitations" class=" " controls="sra-3" icon=false %}